MindscapeHQ/raygun4uwp/readme.txt

 Customers
 -------------

-Both Crash Reporting and Real User Monitoring have the ability to specify user information.
+Both Crash Reporting and Real User Monitoring have the ability to specify customer information.
-If you do not specify any user information, then a default random GUID will be stored in the roaming app data and will be included with all payloads sent to Raygun.
+If you do not specify any customer information, then a default random GUID will be stored in the roaming app data and will be included with all payloads sent to Raygun.
-This is enough to get statistics about how many unique users are affected by exceptions, or how many unique users are using your application over time.
+This is enough to get statistics about how many unique customers are affected by exceptions, or how many unique customers are using your application over time.

-There are two different ways that you can provide different user information which are described below.
+There are two different ways that you can provide different customer information which are described below.
-Please be aware of any company privacy policies you have when choosing what type of user information you send to Raygun.
+Please be aware of any company privacy policies you have when choosing what type of customer information you send to Raygun.

 -- The User property --